Prominent Republicans push conspiracy theories about attack on Nancy Pelosi's husband

 In the days following the attack at Pelosi’s San Francisco home, an often-repeated talking point on conservative media outlets like Fox News has been that it illustrates how Democrats have allowed crime to grow out of control there.

-"Violence and crime are rampant in Joe Biden's America,” Rep. Marjorie Taylor Greene, R-Ga., blamed President Biden in a tweet.
-“It shouldn't happen to Paul Pelosi.
-It shouldn't happen to innocent Americans.”
+“Violence and crime are rampant in Joe Biden’s America,” said Rep. Marjorie Taylor Greene, R-Ga., blaming President Biden in a tweet.
+“It shouldn’t happen to Paul Pelosi.
+It shouldn’t happen to innocent Americans.”

-Violence and crime are rampant in Joe Biden’s America.
-It shouldn’t happen to Paul Pelosi.
-It shouldn’t happen to innocent Americans.
-It shouldn’t happen to me.
-(Swatted six times, violence & death threats every day)